uniworld-io/developer-docs/docs/example.md

 ```

 ## Utility Functions
 You can check more utility functions in [this link](./UnichainJS).
-The codes below demostrate on how to create wallet, send UNW coin and load the transaction history ... in NodeJS
+The codes below demonstrate on how to create wallet, send UNW coin and load the transaction history ... in NodeJS

 ### Example for wallet functions